 Knik Goose Bay Road was designated by the State of Alaska as a Traffic Safety Corridor in 2009 due to fatalities and major accidents occurring on the road.
 KGB Road has a fatal accident rate that is nearly four times the national average.
 Designation allowed a multiple agency approach to reduce these crashes, bringing enforcement, engineering, emergency services and education to improve the safety of the highway.

 Since the roadway designation as a Highway Safety Corridor in 2009, the department has invested about $9 million in safety features, including signing, striping, and signals.
 These features have achieved reductions in crashes.
 However, because KGB is one of the busiest in the state, significant upgrades are needed.
-DOT&PF is developing two major reconstruction projects, ($125 million worth of safety and congestion improvements),which are planned in 2020 and 2021:
+DOT&PF is developing two major reconstruction projects, $125 million worth of safety and congestion improvements.
+Please click on the links below for more project specific information.

 Wear your seat belt.
 According to the CDC, over 23,000 drivers and passengers were killed in motor vehicle crashes in 2016.
 More than half of the teens and adults who died were not buckled up at the time of the crash.

 Eliminate distractions.
 Visual, manual or cognitive; taking your eyes off the road, your hands off the wheel or your mind off of driving takes you away from your primary responsibility—driving.
 Texting combines all three of these types of distractions.
 And remember, taking your attention away from driving for only five seconds at 55 mph is enough time for you to travel the length of a football field (CDC).